Review | ‘Horizon Forbidden West’ is a sprawling and satisfying sequel

 Gaia maintained the biosphere for centuries until a mysterious cyber attack forced her to self-destruct.
 Now Aloy must find a way to restore Gaia and get her subordinate functions up and running again, stumbling into the role of ambassador and peacekeeper for the colorful communities she finds along the way.
 Between gathering a ragtag group of fair-weather allies, setting up a home base and meticulously planning your crew’s next big move, the plot takes on the vibe of an Ocean’s movie — if the heist involved saving the world.

 The environments you explore make it clear Guerrilla Games delights in giving players a range of options to solve any one problem.
-On battlefields, you’ll find dead machines with combustible parts, ledges to grapple to and rain arrows down from, or zip lines to get away in a pinch.
+On battlefields, you’ll find dead machines with combustible parts, ledges to grapple to and from which to rain down arrows, or zip lines to escape in a pinch.
 To infiltrate an enemy base, you can sneak in on foot or try to find a nearby waterway and take advantage of the game’s new underwater exploration, surfacing deep in enemy territory.
 The environment becomes part of your arsenal in a way that feels natural and seamless.

 The Pullcaster is one of several innovative tweaks to the first game’s clunky climbing mechanics.
 Instead of yellow or white paint splatters denoting climbable ledges, you can now use Aloy’s “Focus,” the head-mounted AR device that gives what the locals call her second sight, to detect and highlight handholds automatically on any structure, both natural and man-made.
 It’s a cross between the Animus technology in Assassin’s Creed and the free climbing of “The Legend of Zelda: Breath of the Wild.”
 Some of the most fun I had playing was when I’d get lost in the sprawling environments, with the freedom to dive underwater and swim through sunken ruins or easily summit a mountain at a whim fueling an addictive cycle of discovery.